emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

   - [x] do reverse text stuff
   - [x] make a zoom thing on the state selected
   - [x] eliminate the ones from the bar graph that have counts = 0
-- [ ] check for consistency in territory names (N. Mariana Islands)
 - [x] start the mapping of standardization

 #### Libraries